-The On Campus Intervention Center is located in the H Building, Room H104.
+The On Campus Intervention (OCI) Center is located in the C Building, Room C210.
 OCI handles safety and discipline-related matters at Berkeley High School, including providing intervention counseling, conflict mediation, and restorative justice practices.

-When a student’s behavior interferes with teaching and learning, the student may receive a disciplinary referral and be sent out of class for the remainder of the period.
-Students receiving a referral are required to report immediately to OCI with the assignment/materials from the class they are missing.
-Teachers are required to notify OCI staff and the student’s parent/guardian within 24 hours if a student has been sent out of class.
+When a student’s behavior interferes with teaching and learning, the student may receive a disciplinary referral to the OCI for a “reset”.
+Teachers are required to notify OCI staff immediately by completing the Behavior Referral Form (internal only).
+Teachers are also required to notify the parent/guardian by the end of the day if a student has been sent out of class.